oilandsugar/pious-rot/content/plains/life/potions.md

 +++
 title = 'Brews and Salves'
-subtitle = "Potion-making in the Plains" slug = "potions" date = 2025-12-19
+subtitle = "Potions of the Plains" slug = "potions" date = 2025-12-19
 draft = false